tjhrulz/Monstercat-Suite/README.md

 - [ ] When using songs that are in the cloud on iTunes images do not work, I think this is an issue with iTunes and not me
 - [ ] Album art color fetch runs when a genre color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)
 - [ ] Rarely a thread is detected as running but when it goes to be killed it is already dead, likely is finishing gracefully before the kill command happens.
 Not a major bug just causes occasional log spam
+- [ ] IO Multigraph swap space may be computed wrong, if it ever is negative then Formula=[MeasureSwap]-[MeasureRAMTotal] need to be changed to Formula=[MeasureSwap]-[MeasureRAM] I think it is right though.
 - [ ] Pinging conditionals do not work after first time they are triggered Update: I have disabled for now so MaxPingDisplayed is ignored
 - [ ] Check and possibly fix if DINTFMI only working on first load since afterwards it may always use old data
 - [ ] Look into if CPU being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom) on CPU reader and top processes is a bug in task manager, rainmeter dlls, or if it is just my machine